Mental Health

 MANASWIN - BANEGA MENTALLY FIT MUMBAI

-• Manaswin is our initiative to provide emotional counseling and support facilities to these police personnel.
+Manaswin is our initiative to provide emotional counseling and support facilities to uniformed personnel in Mumbai.

 This comes under Project Mumbai’s larger agenda of Making Mumbai Emotionally Stronger and Resilient.